OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory-b2c/active-directory-b2c-devquickstarts-api-node.md

 // Set a per request bunyan logger (with requestid filled in) server.use(restify.requestLogger());

-// Allow 5 requests/second by IP, and burst too10
+// Allow 5 requests/second by IP, and burst to 10
 server.use(restify.throttle({
     burst: 10,
     rate: 5,
     ip: true,
 }));

-// Use hello common stuff you probably want server.use(restify.acceptParser(server.acceptable));
+// Use the common stuff you probably want server.use(restify.acceptParser(server.acceptable));
 server.use(restify.dateParser());
 server.use(restify.queryParser());
 server.use(restify.gzipResponse());
 server.use(restify.bodyParser({
     mapParams: true
-})); // Allows for JSON mapping tooREST server.use(restify.authorizationParser()); // Looks for authorization headers
+})); // Allows for JSON mapping to REST server.use(restify.authorizationParser()); // Looks for authorization headers

 // Let's start using Passport.js